-This elective course focuses on venture capital management issues in the context of the typical high growth potential, venture-backed, start-up company.
-The course is motivated by rapid increases in the supply of and demand for private equity over the past two decades and by the apparent emergence of new and in some cases conflicting trends in venture capital activities as a whole as the industry enters its fourth year of recovery from the dramatic collapse of the technology sector in 2000.
+This elective course focuses on venture capital management issues in the context of the typical high growth potential, venture-backed, Start-up Company.
+The course is motivated by rapid increases in the supply of and demand for private equity over the past two decades.
+The apparent emergence of new, and in some cases conflicting, trends in venture capital activities as a whole, makes this a particularly interesting time to study the industry as it enters its fourth year of recovery from the dramatic collapse of the technology sector in 2000.
 Some trends of particular note on the positive side include: